vargas-gabriel/nibbl/README.md

 );
 ```

-If you would like to name your database something else, you will need to change `nibble` to the name of your new database name in `server/modules/pool.js`
+If you would like to name your database something else, you will need to change `nibbl` to the name of your new database name in `server/modules/pool.js`

 ## Setup Instructions